cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

 # Data Bridge Agent
+This agent serves as a bridge between the stack and external endpoints to enable seamless data interaction and transfer.
+It performs two primary functions:
-This agent transfers the data stored on various SQL or SPARQL endpoints to the knowledge graph deployed on the stack.
+1) Data Transfer: The agent facilitates the transfer of data between external SQL or SPARQL endpoints, and/or the knowledge graph deployed on the stack.
+2) Time Series Data Instantiation: The agent also processes time series data for instantiation in the knowledge graph deployed on the stack.

 ## Instructions
 ### 1. Configurations